strmrider/Database/README.md

 #include "dblib.h"
 using namespace database;
 ```
-Insert databsae file path:
+Insert databsae file's path:
 ```cpp
 Database database([path]);
 ```
-If file path isn't provided databse would be volatile.
+When file's path isn't provided the databse would be volatile.

 In case file exists, load databse into main memory:
 ```cpp